Nathalie-Leenders/nathalie-leenders.github.io/content/posts/SharepointLibrarypermissions/index.en.md

 ---
 ## Usecase

-You need to share a file from sharepoint to an external user, in an automated process.
-No manual 'create link' actions needed on the sharepoint site.
+You need to share a file from SharePoint to an external user, in an automated process.
+No manual 'create link' actions needed on the SharePoint site.
 You can then email this link to your external client.

-Default on Power automate for a sharing link for sharepoint, is to set the Link Scope to either:
+Default on Power automate for a sharing link for SharePoint, is to set the Link Scope to either:
 1. Anyone with the link (including anonymous)
 2. People in your organization